opencog/atomspace/opencog/sheaf/README.md

 follows:

 1) Assume all possible networks occur with equal probability.
-2) Oberve a lot of sequences, and count the frequency with which edges occur.
+2) Observe a lot of sequences, and count the frequency with which edges occur.
 3) Compute the mutual information (MI) for each edge.
 That is, each edge has two endpoints, and the co-occurance of these endpoints can be